NotFlawffles/cmdargs/README.md

 }
 ```

-Result (the -- is required to prevent furhter options from passing into cargo):
+Result (the -- is required to prevent further options from passing into cargo):
 ```shell
 $ cargo run -- greet NotFlawffles -method hi -also-greet "John Doe" hi NotFlawffles!